Last week was published the completion of the advanced course The Awareness of Awareness

 The obstacles within and challenges around us should not discourage us but be viewed as catalysts for further progress.
 These can help us refine our vision and conduct along the path.

-It is important to generate a clear vision and recalibrate one's motivation, and we definitely need to put our hope into practice.
-They enable us to make everyday life choices based on a clear idea of one's own possibilities.
+It is important to generate a clear vision and recalibrate one's motivation, and we definitely need to put our aspiration into practice.
+They enable us to make everyday choices based on a clear idea of one's own possibilities.

 What is your vision of a good life?